kward-alt/kward-alt.github.io/index.md

 3. Together, these patterns explain the mean vs. total precipitation trends Mean daily precipitation includes all 365 days, many of which have zero rainfall.
 A slight rise in event intensity—even with fewer rainy days—can nudge the mean upward.
 Total annual precipitation is driven almost entirely by the number of rainy days.
 With rainy-day counts falling from around 60–100 per year early on to 16–45 per year recently, totals drop sharply even if intensity remains stable or rises occasionally.
 This produces the stronger negative slope in total precipitation.

 4. In short:
 - Rainy days: clearly decreasing → drives down annual totals
 - Rainfall intensity: variable, occasionally high, but no strong trend
 - Mean precipitation: slightly positive because intensity on rainy days can rise even while rainy days decrease
 - Total precipitation: stronger negative trend because fewer events mean fewer opportunities for accumulation

+### Coming back to Gila
+Considering that the gap is narrowing between Gila and outside areas in terms of mean NDVI, and that rainfall has actually slightly declined during this period.
+One of our assumptions from earlier very well may be true.
+It may be the case that outside areas *are* getting worse compared to Gila.
+Essentially they are suffering more from the decline in rainfall than Gila is, now that Gila has their water rights back.
+Likely what we will see in the *longer* term, is Gila having a greater mean NVDI and crossing over 0.

 ---